kailasdayanandan/dual_thinking/example_scripts/README.md

-Exploring_Dataset.ipynb shows the different types of errors in the dataset.
+Exploring_Dataset.ipynb shows the different types of errors in images in the dataset.

 Results.ipynb reproduce figures in paper.